sampsyo/cs6120/content/blog/2019-10-19-loop-invariant-code-motion/index.md

 title = "Out of the Loop!"
 [extra]
 latex = true
-[[extra.authors]]
-name = "Rolph Recto"
-link = "https://twitter.com/rolphrecto"
 bio = """
 [Rolph Recto](https://twitter.com/rolphrecto) is a third-year graduate student studying the intersection of programming languages, security, and distributed systems.
-Likes climbing, scifi, and halo-halo.
+Likes climbing, scifi, and halo-halo.[G.C.C.](https://twitter.com/elalaCorrea) is a fourth-year graduate fellow taking pictures of atoms.
+Likes electrons, microscopes, and pandesal.
 """
 [[extra.authors]]
+name = "Rolph Recto"
+link = "https://twitter.com/rolphrecto"
+[[extra.authors]]
 name = "Gabriela Calinao Correa" link = "https://twitter.com/elalaCorrea"
-bio = """
-[G.C.C.](https://twitter.com/elalaCorrea) is a fourth-year graduate fellow taking pictures of atoms.
-Likes electrons, microscopes, and pandesal.
-"""
 +++

 Loop Invariant Code Motion hoists what doesn't need to be in the loop (invariant code) out of the loop.
 This optimization cuts down the number of instructions executed, by ensuring unnecessary repetition is avoided.
 Our implementation first identifies movable components, then iteratively moves them.